|Discount:||$1.95 (Save 15%)|

 Following his years as an Army Air Corps officer in the Pacific during World War II, Paul entered the fire insurance industry in America, working his way up to executive positions with State Farm and other firms.
 His marriage to the former Marjorie E. Withrow resulted in two sons (David and Gary) and a daughter (Linda) who spent their childhoods in a succession of hometowns.
 The same wanderlust that drove Paul to move his family six times in twenty years really kicked in after he retiredand became a world traveler.

 So how does one combine ones fascination with adventure, intrigue, mysteries, travel and tennis?
 Well, if youre Paul Theroux, you sit down and author this book.
-An elder of the extended, creative Theroux family, he is a cousin of authors Paul, Alexander, and Peter Theroux, and this is his first novel.
+An elder of the extended, creative Theroux family, he is a cousin of authors Paul, Alexander, and Peter Theroux.